FENCE: A Financial and Multimodal Jailbreak Detection Dataset: Related Work

 \subsection{Image-based attacks}

-IA encode harmful content directly in images, with benign accompanying text.
-Because vision encoders are generally less effective at semantic moderation than LLMs, this content often evades detection.
+IA encode harmful content directly in images.
+Because vision encoders are generally less effective at semantic moderation than LLMs, this content often evades detection even when the accompanying text appears benign.
 Compared to TA, IA has been less systematically studied, but several representative approaches include:

 \paragraph{Query-related images} One IA strategy is to convey malicious intent via images that are related to the user query, and then prompt the model to describe or explain the image.
 Many studies synthesize such visuals using image generation models to produce provocative or harmful imagery.
-For example HADES transferring harmful information from the well-aligned text side to the less-aligned image side~\cite{li2024images}.
-Relatedly, ~\citet{ma2024visual} introduces \emph{visual role-playing}, which differs from text-based role-playing by relying on high-risk character images that depict provocative or malicious personas; these images bias VLMs toward producing harmful responses without altering the textual prompt.
+For example, HADES transferring harmful information from the well-aligned text side to the less-aligned image side~\citelanguageresource{li2024images}.
+Relatedly, \citetlanguageresource{ma2024visual} introduce \emph{visual role-playing}, which differs from text-based role-playing by relying on high-risk character images that depict provocative or malicious personas; these images bias VLMs toward producing harmful responses without altering the textual prompt.

-One IA strategy involves conveying malicious intent through images that are semantically related to the user’s query, prompting the model to describe or interpret the visual content.
-Many studies employ image generation models to synthesize such visuals, producing provocative or harmful imagery.
-For example, HADES transfers harmful information from the well-aligned text modality to the less-aligned image modality~\cite{li2024images}.
-Similarly, ~\citet{ma2024visual} introduces \emph{visual role-playing}, which differs from text-based role-playing by leveraging high-risk character images that depict provocative or malicious personas.
-These visuals bias VLMs toward generating harmful outputs without modifying the textual prompt.

 \paragraph{Typo \& FigStep} Another IA strategy renders prohibited text as images to evade textual moderation.
 Typo attacks convert unsafe phrases into plain text images, effectively bypassing keyword-based filters.
-FigStep~\cite{gong2023figstep} extends this idea by generating stylized, typography-based renderings that embed structured numeric cues, guiding models toward harmful completions.
-Building on this direction, ~\citet{cheng2024unveiling} propose a typo-based attack that embeds misleading textual cues within images, causing models to misinterpret visual content and generate incorrect or harmful responses.
+FigStep~\citelanguageresource{gong2023figstep} extends this idea by generating stylized, typography-based renderings that embed structured numeric cues, guiding models toward harmful completions.
+Building on this direction, \citetlanguageresource{cheng2024unveiling} propose a typo-based attack that embeds misleading textual cues within images, causing models to misinterpret visual content and generate incorrect or harmful responses.
 Such visually encoded textual patterns are particularly potent because models often interpret visual text and layout cues as continuation signals rather than as filterable tokens, allowing them to slip past alignment mechanisms.